 X Linked Protoporphyria

-Symptoms usually first occur in early childhood, and include sun sensitivity, marked by severe pain and swelling of sun-exposed areas, but typically with no blistering or scarring.
+Symptoms usually first occur in early childhood and include sun sensitivity marked by severe pain and swelling of sun-exposed areas, but typically with no blistering or scarring.
 Males and females are both affected, although females are typically less severe.
 Both XLP and EPP result in significant elevations of protoporphyrins in the liver, sometimes resulting in severe liver complications that are difficult to treat and sometimes require liver transplantation.

-Shipping: Send at room temperature.
+Shipping: Ship at room temperature.

 Consent Form: Porphyria Genetic Testing Consent [PDF]

 Prior to ordering prenatal testing, please contact our laboratory at 212-241-7518 to discuss.